dapr/java-sdk/examples/src/main/java/io/dapr/examples/workflows/README.md

 workflow instance with ID: 23410d96-1afe-4698-9fcd-c01c1e0db255 completed.
 ```

-### Sub-workflow Pattern
+### child-workflow Pattern
-The sub-workflow pattern allows you to call a workflow from another workflow.
+The child-workflow pattern allows you to call a workflow from another workflow.

 The `DemoWorkflow` class defines the workflow.
-It calls a sub-workflow `DemoSubWorkflow` to do the work.
+It calls a child-workflow `DemoChildWorkflow` to do the work.
 See the code snippet below:
 ```java
 public class DemoWorkflow extends Workflow {
   @Override